 All Hikers – Richard Perry has assembled information that those planning a trip to Grand Canyon will find both useful and interesting.

 Backcountry Experience – Whether you’re driving through Durango, Colorado, or cruising through the Internet, stop on by this great backcountry gear store.
 They carry excellent quality clothing, tents, sleeping bags and pad, maps and guides and so much more!
 And I think they just about have the coolest logo ever.
-If you stop in, please tell them Denise from Hit the Trail said “Hi!.”
+If you stop in, please tell them Denise from Hit the Trail said “Hi!”

 Frank and Anne’s Canyon Country Hiking & Camping Notebook – A treasure trove of information about Grand Canyon and many natural areas throughout the Southwest.
 Also, if you are interested in prehistoric Indian rock art, you’ll love this site!
 The link above takes you directly to the Grand Canyon pages within the site, but explore around to find much more information on many spectacular areas.
+It hasn’t been updated in years but still has some good information.

 Grand Canyon Field Institute – A wide variety of courses are offered, including Geology, Natural and Human History, Archaeology, Botany, Backcountry Skills, and much more!
 Education and excitement all rolled up into one place!
 Something for every skill level.